SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 This builds all the JMS Getting Started Samples with OS specific launch scripts.
 The files are staged in the `build/staged` directory.

+Note: the file-based JNDI provider jar "fscontext" is included as a Maven dependency in the Gradle build file [build.gradle]{{ /blob/master/build.gradle }}" target="_blank" .
+Replace this with your JNDI provider jar file's reference.
+If it is are not available from Maven create a directory "libs" under the project root (same level as the "src" directory) and place the jar file there as the build file has this directory in its source path.

 ### Running the Sample

 First, ensure that the Solace internal JNDI has been configured as described in the [Obtaining JMS objects using JNDI tutorial]({{ site.baseurl }}/using-jndi#configuring-the-solace-messaging ), so we can assume followings exist: